FearLESS Friday Ep74

 I’ll tell you how to do it with a smile on your face!
 I can’t wait to have you in the class.
 It’s completely free.
 My gift to you, click on the button below to sign up now.

-I’d love to hear from you how you go and what strategies you used on how you overcome your riding fear.
+I’d love to hear from you how you go and what strategies you use to get your horse to canter.

 Offer as much details as possible in your reply – your story might just help someone else have a breakthrough in their riding journey!